Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 **Focus**: Once a turn when you cast a spell you gain stacks of focus equal to the mana spent.
 For every tenth stack of focus, you gain +1 maximum mana up to a maximum of 130 stacks.

-_Upgrade_: When the tear is fully stacked, it can be upgraded into Seraphs Embrace, Muramana or Fimbulwinter.
+_Upgrade_: When the tear is fully stacked, it can be upgraded into Archangel's Staff, Manamune or Winter's Approach.

 ---